-Obtaining verification of unearned income is required for all eligibility determinations.
+Obtaining verification of unearned income is required for all MO HealthNet for the Aged, Blind, and Disabled (MHABD) eligibility determinations.
 The verification obtained must represent the best information available that can be used to project future unearned income.
 Verification of unearned income received during the past 30 days must be obtained if available.
 Verification is to be obtained through the system whenever possible.
-Examples:

-- IIVE should be used to verify Social Security and/or SSI and should be viewed and scanned for all participants.
+Review IIVE to verify Social Security and/or SSI for all participants.

-For other unearned income not in the system, verification must be obtained from the appropriate source.
+For other unearned income not in the system, obtain verification from the appropriate source.
 Examples:

 - Dividends may be verified by a statement from the source.